HL7/fhir-ips/input/pagecontent/Structure-of-the-International-Patient-Summary.md

 #### Patient Story

 The section contains narrative text along with optional resources that express what matters to a patient.
-This may include needs, strengths, values, concerns and preferences to others providing support and care.
+This may include needs, strengths, values, concerns and preferences for others providing support and care.
 Information in this section may include:

 - My wellness and date
 - What are the most important things that I want to be known